 Welcome to the future…

 The latest human intervention trials are demonstrating that action of polyphenolics in foods probably depends on the metabolic breakdown of them by our microbiota in the colon which gives rise to small phenolic and aromatic catabolites.
 These breakdown products are then absorbed into the circulatory system.
-(9-11) Unfortunately, most people have some messed up microbiomes; therefore, topical applications of essential oils may provide a means to assist with modulating the microbiome while providing the potent health promoting effects of polyphenols.
+(9-11) Unfortunately, most people have some messed up microbiomes; therefore, topical applications of essential oils may provide a means to assist with modulating the microbiome while the potent health promoting effects of polyphenols takes effects.
 The following excerpt from a 2013 review in Antioxidants and Redox Signaling explains this complex bioactivity of polyphenolics after ingestion:

 Human intervention trials have provided evidence for protective effects of various (poly)phenol-rich foods against chronic disease, including cardiovascular disease, neurodegeneration, and cancer.
 While there are considerable data suggesting benefits of (poly)phenol intake, conclusions regarding their preventive potential remain unresolved due to several limitations in existing studies.
 Bioactivity investigations using cell lines have made an extensive use of both (poly)phenolic aglycones and sugar conjugates, these being the typical forms that exist in planta, at concentrations in the low-uM-to-mM range.
 However, after ingestion, dietary (poly)phenolics appear in the circulatory system not as the parent compounds, but as phase II metabolites, and their presence in plasma after dietary intake rarely exceeds nM concentrations.
 Substantial quantities of both the parent compounds and their metabolites pass to the colon where they are degraded by the action of the local microbiota, giving rise principally to small phenolic acid and aromatic catabolites that are absorbed into the circulatory system.
 This comprehensive review describes the different groups of compounds that have been reported to be involved in human nutrition, their fate in the body as they pass through the gastrointestinal tract and are absorbed into the circulatory system, the evidence of their impact on human chronic diseases, and the possible mechanisms of action through which (poly)phenol metabolites and catabolites may exert these protective actions.
 It is concluded that better performed in vivo intervention and in vitro mechanistic studies are needed to fully understand how these molecules interact with human physiological and pathological processes.(11)